marianoabdala/swift-spacing-style-guide/README.md

 All blocks of code, in general should be treated the same.
 A block of code is delimited by `{` and `}`.
 A few rules apply to this.

 #### 1. Opening
-It always leaves a space from the same line as the code that's declaring this block.
+Blocks always open in the same line as the code that's declaring this block.
 Afterwards, a blank line should always be added.

 ```
 class MyView: UIView {